tortymctortface/fyp/README.md

 1) Multiple nested for loops, this program could be much more efficient
 2) Use of only functions in one main class - again cleaner code would read much easier
 3) Now in regards the output list I have some passing observations
-    - The random function which is supposed to currentlyt allow for a different list with each run of the program doesn't seem to work as "to" is always at index 0 of the output list
+    - The input and output are to the terminal
-    - The output list does not account for words begining with letters that are not in the vocabulary
+    - The output list does not account for words begining with letters that are not in the vocabulary - x is a big problem as there isn't a single word begining with x in the top 10000 most common english words
-    - Words are repeated
+    - The program throws a warning about the use of `.similarity`